/ Chartiers Work Accident Lawyer

 Accessing Long-Term Disability Compensation in Pennsylvania

-If your on-the-job injury leads to a lasting condition, you may be eligible for ongoing financial support under Pennsylvania law.
-These benefits are meant to compensate for the permanent consequences of your injury on your capacity to earn a living.
+If your workplace injury causes a lasting condition, you may be eligible for further compensation under Pennsylvania law.
+These payments are designed to compensate for the ongoing effects of your injury on your future employment potential.

 Types of permanent disability benefits: